DFEAGILEDEVOPS/MTC/load-test/README.md

 ``

 This command above takes the following arguments:
-* -n - tells Jmeter to run in Non-GUI mode
+* -n Run in CLI mode
-* -t - Test file in jmx format
+* -t Test file in jmx format
 * -l Report to be stored in csv format
-* -D - it over-write the jemer system properties. in above command we are overwriting the property to save report in csv format
+* -D Overwrites the jmeter system properties. in above command we are overwriting the property to save report in csv format
-* -e - tells Jmeter to generate html report after load test finishes
+* -e Generate HTML report after load test finishes
 * -o Generated HTML Report with visual outputs of the test
-* -jhost - Admin app Host URL (host is the variable name used in jmeter host field)
+* -jhost Admin app Host URL (host is the variable name used in jmeter host field)
-* -Jthreads - Number of Threads(users) (threads is the variable name used in thread field)
+* -Jthreads Number of Threads(users) (threads is the variable name used in thread field)
-* -Jramp - Ramp-up period (ramp is the variable name used for ramp up field)
+* -Jramp Ramp-up period (ramp is the variable name used for ramp up field)